You’ve worked in the garden all day; you’re hot and tired. You need pampering and you need to relax.

 Allow your herb infused homemade soap to remain in the mold until it is firm enough to remove.
 This may take several days.
 Then allow the soap to cure for 4 – 6 weeks.
 This is an important step that completes the process of saponification so that no lye with remain in the finished product.

-For more recipes, and great instructions for making soap including natural ways to color your soap, I highly recommend Jan Berry’s eBook, Natural Soap Making.
-It contains 25 palm oil free soap recipes.
+For more recipes, and great instructions for making soap including natural ways to color your soap, I highly recommend Jan Berry’s book, Simple Natural Soapmaking.

 Feeling pampered yet?
 You’re gonna’ love this herb infused homemade soap!